Mission

 Micaela Kaibni Raen's global mission is to advocate for global human rights reform while connecting and empowering activists/creatives resisting colonialism.
 She is the creator and founder of Queer Tatreez.

-"With each catastrophe, the urgency of my work speeds up as I attempt to outpace the speed of erasure.
-I am working fast to create louder, documenting my communities before the next cataclysm befalls us." - Micaela Kaibni Raen
+"With each catastrophe, the urgency of our work speeds up as we attempt to outpace the speed of erasure.
+I am working fast to create louder, documenting my communities before the next catastrophe befalls us." - Micaela Kaibni Raen

 Distinctions: